CIS565-Final-Project/Vulkan-Free-Form-Area-Light/README.md

 <p align="center">(an image shows how LTC works, from original paper)</p>

 ### Draw Free-Form Lights with Mesh Shader
-Besides, we draw the bezier-curved light with help of mesh shader.
-We implemented the tessellation of bezier-curved area in task shader.
+Besides, we draw the bezier-curved light with help of mesh shader in an additional pipeline only for light rendering.
+We implemented the tessellation of bezier-curved area in task and mesh shader.
 First, we calculate the center of the area light.
-Then, we cut the curve into segments and use the segments and the center we calculated to build triangles.
-Lastly, we send the triangles to mesh shader and draw the final result.
+Then, we cut the curve into segments.
+Lastly, we send each segment to one mesh shader, where each segment will form a triangle with the center point, and this triangle will be drawn.

 <p align="center">
   <img src="./img/curve_light.PNG" alt="Free form light">
 </p>